 - Air dry.
 Air drying your clothes and dishes keeps your home cooler on hot days and reduces the amount of time two of your biggest appliances are on.

 - Get a smart thermostat.
-We recommend this one from ecobee.
 A smart thermostat will manage the changing temperatures for you, resulting in a more comfortable home and major savings on your heating and electric bills.
 If you aren’t ready to invest in more smart technology, you can manually do the job of the smart thermostat.

 - Insulate your home.
 Hot or cold, your heating and cooling systems work hard to regulate the temperature in your house.
 There are small, inexpensive changes you can make to insulate your house that really make a difference.

 - Clean out your fridge.
 The more food you have in your fridge, the more energy it uses to keep them cool.
 In addition to regularly throwing out expired food and consolidating leftovers and condiments, you can take out all of the foods you don’t even need to refrigerate.

 - Close the flue.
 If you have a fireplace, you probably don’t use it during the warmer months.
 Make sure you close the flue (also known as the damper) because heat rises and the chimney is the fastest way out during colder nights.

 Hopefully these will help you save energy this spring; summer will be here before we know it!